 As times moved on and technology developed, ships grew bigger and better, and it became more common for the ships to fire 21 salutes themselves.

 In 1808, the 21-gun salute officially became the standard salute to honour British Royalty.

 Although traditionally the honour is reserved for the head of state, heads of government also get the 21-gun salute, and in the case of the United States so does the country’s flag.

-Last year, President Trump’s visit to the UK was marked by 41-gun salute the moment he arrived in Buckingham palace in April.
+In 2018, President Trump’s visit to the UK was marked by a 41-gun salute the moment he arrived in Buckingham palace in April.

 This brings us to the next question.
 Why 41?

 21, 41, 62 or 124?!
 Who Decides How Many Times To Fire?

 The standard Royal salute is 21-guns and is reserved for heads of state and on occasion heads of government.

 When the salute is given from a Royal Park or a Royal Fortress, an extra 20 guns is added.